Chestnut45/cityscape/README.md

 ### Components:

 Components are anything that can be simulated.
-Typically they will manage some resource over the lifetime of the program, and provide an interface to interact with its data.
+Typically they manage some resource and provide an interface to interact with its data.

 ### Resources:

 Resources are OpenGL RAII Wrapper classes.
-I chose to write these to challenge myself to not use wolf and to better understand the OpenGL state machine.
+I chose to write these to challenge myself to not use wolf and further my understanding of the OpenGL state machine.

 ## Extras Chosen:

 ### Road Generation:

-Roads are essentially just painted onto each ground tile.
-Nothing else to it.
+Roads are just painted onto each ground tile texture.
+Nothing crazy.

 ### Lighting:

-Deferred lighting, point lights, sky class...
+Deferred rendering is used due to the large number of lights in the scene.

+There are 2 main directional lights (sun + moon), and ~400 point lights (1 point light per lamppost, 4 lampposts per block, 100 blocks loaded).

 ### Building Shapes:

-Procedural generation + batching...
+Each building is generated story by story, face by face.
+Texture offsets are procedurally generated for each face based on constructor arguments and rng.

 ## Other Considerations:

+### Infinite Mode:

+...

 ### Sky: